Platform Compatibility

 DataLinq has a useful constrained-platform proof now, but the honest public claim is still narrow.

 The ordinary supported runtime path is .NET on server, desktop, or test hosts using generated DataLinq models with the SQLite, MySQL, or MariaDB providers.
+The experimental DataLinq.Memory package is a separate provider-free, read-only path.

 Current package and repo builds target .NET 8, .NET 9, and .NET 10.
 Provider behavior is documented separately: